 Modern computer hardware supports high parallelism: a smartphone can have eight cores and a NIC can have 256 queues.
-Although parallelism can improve throughput, many standard software protocols and interfaces are unable to leverage it and are becoming bottlenecks due to serialization of calls [9, 19].
+Although parallelism can improve throughput, many standard software protocols and interfaces are unable to leverage it and are becoming bottlenecks due to serialization of calls [8, 16].
 Two notable examples are HTTP/1.x and the POSIX file-system API, both of which support only one synchronous request at a time (per TCP connection or per call).
-As Moore's Law fades [46], it is increasingly important to make these protocols and interfaces parallelism-friendly.
+As Moore's Law fades [44], it is increasingly important to make these protocols and interfaces parallelism-friendly.
 For example, HTTP/2 [5] added support for sending multiple requests per connection.
-However, to the best of our knowledge, little progress has been made on the file-system API.
+However, to the best of our knowledge little progress has been made on the file-system API.

-In this article, we similarly propose to batch multiple file-system operations.
-We focus particularly on the Network File System (NFS) and study how much performance can be improved by using a file-system API friendly to NFSv4 [36, 37]; this latest version of NFS supports compound procedures that pack multiple operations into a single RPC so that only one round trip is needed to process them.
-Unfortunately, although NFS compounds have been designed, standardized, and implemented in most NFS clients and servers, they are underused-mainly because of the limitations of the low-level POSIX file-system interface [9].
+In this paper we similarly propose to batch multiple file-system operations.
+We focus particularly on the Network File System (NFS), and study how much performance can be improved by using a file-system API friendly to NFSv4 [34, 35]; this latest version of NFS supports compound procedures that pack multiple operations into a single RPC so that only one round trip is